 You are probably wondering what precisely are the "short chapter assignments" and the "group projects."
 You might even be wondering what are the "very short module assignments!"
 I will give you some details about each below.
 With one exception, the discussion of the group project is a thumbnail sketch.
 I want you have this brief description of each group assignment so that when you first read the material and watch the lectures, you have an idea of what you really need to understand for the group projects.
-For each group assignment, except the last, I have a more detailed handout.
-The one exception is the last group project: The description below completely covers that assignment.
+For each group assignment I have a more detailed handout.